Assistant Professor, BIO5 Institute, Assistant Professor, Gastrointestinal Microbiology, Assistant Professor

 My laboratory studies how the retina takes visual information about the world and transmits it to the brain.
 We are trying to understand how this signaling responds to changing amounts of background light and becomes dysfunctional in diabetes.

-Clinical Instructor, Pharmacy Practice-Science, Member of the Graduate Faculty, Professor, BIO5 Institute, Professor, Medicine, Professor, Nutritional Sciences, Professor, Physiological Sciences - GIDP
+Clinical Instructor, Pharmacy Practice-Science, Member of the Graduate Faculty, Professor, BIO5 Institute, Professor, Cancer Biology - GIDP, Professor, Medicine, Professor, Nutritional Sciences, Professor, Physiological Sciences - GIDP

 Janet Funk's work includes a focus on metastatic breast cancer that spans the research spectrum from bench to bedside, translational arthritis studies of the pharmacokinetics and safety of turmeric, and collaborative endocrinological studies evaluating the effects of obesity and insulin resistance on bone development in Hispanic girls, as well as effects of obesity on breast cancer risk in older women.